Megadermatidae: Biology and ecology

 These species are collectively called false vampire due to the old misconception that they were sanguivorous like the true vampire bats.
 The ghost bat, heart-nosed bat, lesser false vampire bat, and greater false vampire bat feed on insects and small vertebrates; the yellow-winged bat and Thongaree's disc-nosed bat are likely fully insectivorous.
 The heart-nosed bat, greater false vampire bat, and the ghost bat are three of the few bat-eating bats in the world.

-All species of this family are nocturnal, with the exception of the yellow-winged bat which is sometimes active in daylight.
+While the yellow-winged bat is sometimes active in daylight, all other species of this family are nocturnal.

 Systematics

 Megadermatidae is a family within the Rhinolophoidea superfamily.
 Genetic analysis shows that it is the most basal member of the superfamily.
 It is a monophyletic family of bats, based on genetic analysis.

 There is confusion about the relationship of species within Megadermatidae.
 A 2015 study concluded that, while they did not have enough genetic data to fully resolve these relationships, the two Megaderma species should be in separate genera.

-The authors of the 2015 paper suggested that the greater false vampire bat, Megaderma lyra, should be renamed as Lyroderma lyra.
+The authors of this paper suggested that the greater false vampire bat, Megaderma lyra, should be renamed as Lyroderma lyra.

 The recovered cladogram in the 2015 study had relatively low posterior probabilities, however, underscoring the need for future study to achieve higher resolution.
 Note that Thongaree's disc-nosed bat, Eudiscoderma thongareeae, was not included in this analysis, as it was not described as a new species until 2015.

 Fossil record

 Megadermatidae is a relatively old family, appearing in the fossil record as early as 37 million years ago.

-Several fossil species have been described, including:
+The earliest known member is Saharaderma Gunnel, Simons & Seiffert, 2008 from the latest Eocene of Egypt.
+In addition, several fossil species in extant genera have been described, including: